1. Overview and configuration

 An important note: the agent where the file was locally updated does not store the older file's version!

 With these Jobs, only the destination agents create .sync directory.
 Since transfer jobs are not continuously syncing (but rather a one-time file transfer), the Archive on destination agents works differently:

 - Files updated on the source agent end up in the Archive of the destination agents only upon the next job run.

 - If the Agent profile has the option "Delete files absent on source agent (Transfer jobs)" set to Yes, the deleted files are NOT placed in the Archive of the destination agents.

 - If a file is renamed on the source, it's re-synced to the destination agents on the next job run.
 File rename is not processed through the Archive.

 Restoring files from Archive

-When placed there, file gets the current "created" timestamp, but the "modified" timestamp is preserved.
-If Archive already has a file with same name there, new one gets (i) index, increments by 1.
-These markers can help identify the wanted file in case you need to restore one of the older versions.
-Resilio Connect does not support automatic restoring of files, this can be done only manually though a file manager - just move or copy the file out of Archive to its place in sync folder.
-Remove the (i) index or rename the file as you need.
+Resilio Connect does not support automatic restoring of files, this can only be done manually using a file manager - just move or copy the file out of the Archive back to its original.
+Remove the (i) index or rename the file as needed.

-An agent must be online when you take a file out of Archive.
-The thing it that this file will have the "modified" timestamp older than that on other agents.
-If Agent runs , it can detect the file change and upload it to others.
-If it does not run, it will detect the restored file only when rescanning the folder, will compare "modified" timestamp with that from other agents and again move it to Archive as being older.
+Important: an agent must be running when you take a file out of the Archive.
+The file has a "modified" timestamp older than that on other agents.
+If the Agent is running during the restore operation, it detects the file change and uploads it to others.
+If it is not running, the restore operation will fail - the file will be overwritten by the file with the more recent "modified" timestamp.